antvis/S2/s2-site/docs/manual/advanced/hd-adapter.en.md

 ![preview](https://gw.alipayobjects.com/zos/antfincdn/ZDSjxFBGd/Kapture%2525202021-10-19%252520at%25252014.27.00.gif)

 So what if it is solved?
-The answer is to use the [VisualViewport API](https://developer.mozilla.org/en-US/docs/Web/API/VisualViewport) , `VisualViewport` can be used as a pinch zoom monitor on the mobile terminal, and it is also applicable to the `mac 触摸板`
+The answer is to use the [VisualViewport API](https://developer.mozilla.org/en-US/docs/Web/API/VisualViewport) , `VisualViewport` can be used as a pinch zoom monitor on the mobile terminal, and it is also applicable to the `mac 触控板`

 ```ts
 window.viewport?.visualViewport?.addEventListener(